 How To Stop Topping The Golf Ball

 'Chasing' The Clubhead

-I want you to really extend your right arm as you strike it as though you’re trying to 'chase' the clubhead down the line nice and low through impact.
-This will really help you to stay down over the shot and can also help you stop cutting across the golf ball
+Try extending your right arm as you strike the ball, as though are trying to 'chase' the clubhead down the line as low as possible through impact.
+This will really help you to stay down over the shot and can also help you stop cutting across the golf ball.

+How To Stop Topping The Golf Ball